zhelyazkovn/MyEthBook/README.md

 21 FEB 2018:

-1. Add avatar string field to customer in the db and migrate - ДОНЕ
+1. Add avatar string field to customer in the db and migrate - DONE
-2. Allow customer to update his avatar (store in IPFS)
+2. Allow customer to update his avatar (store in IPFS) - DONE
-3. Write logic in smart contract for ulocking user
+3. Write logic in smart contract for ulocking user  - DONE
 4. Allow user to edit/remove addresses
 5. Add new UI
-6. Optional - add unit tests
+6. Add unit tests
 7. Optional - add sending ethers